eit6609/jsml/README.md

 #### JSMLUtils

-There are very few utilities, just to avoid the boilerplate for  accessing the parts of an element.
+There are very few utilities, just to avoid the boilerplate for accessing the parts of an element and have some validation.

-There is also a validation function, which is very useful.

 Sorry, no functions for navigation and modification, but the structure is so simple that they are hardly needed.
 You can code them by yourself, after all you are a programmer and I don't want you to miss all the fun!

 ```js
 validateJSML (jsml: any)